 The team quickly discovered that the NB22’s batteries offered up to 21 hours of run-time without needing to recharge, it could be VESA mounted to their carts, and the IP65 touch glass lent itself to easy disinfection.
-Also, the antimicrobial housing protects itself from harmful microbes.
 The only box left to check was reliability, and time would tell if Cybernet rose to that challenge as well.

 After more than a year and a half since they deployed their first batch of units, the IT team at Midwest Health hasn’t reported a single issue.
 The reliability check box had been officially checked and it wasn’t just the IT team that reported back great results.

 Clinicians throughout their facilities were reporting that they loved the large display, which helped them better interact with the medication dispensing software.
 They also appreciate the IP65 sealed front bezel of the units, which allow them to disinfect the computers while doing rounds.

 Midwest Health continues to upgrade their carts with the CyberMed NB22 as the laptops fail.
 The IT team even jokingly suspects that some of the laptops are meeting premature demises as clinicians are eager to get the upgraded units deployed.
 Cybernet reserves all comments on that front, but are happy to be able to provide Midwest Health with a solution that not only makes their workflow more efficient, but also helps keep patients and clinicians safer.